Program / Department Summary

 Living Conditions / Environmental Conditions

-The positions are based in Kaabong and Amudat and require travel to other locations in Karamoja The region is secure with access to most basic amenities.
+The position is based in (Moroto, Uganda) and it requires travel to other locations in Karamoja The region is secure with access to most basic amenities.

 Mercy Corps team members represent the agency both during and outside work hours.
 Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all locations.